-From the outset of the project we identified reducing anti-social behaviour as one of the key differences we wanted to make to the young people we work with.
+From the outset of the project we identified reducing anti social behaviour as one of the key differences we wanted to make to the young people we work with.
 We have received good feedback from the local community, however most of the young people we work with have not made as much progress in this area as we had initially hoped.

-Staff have found it particularly difficult to deal with some of the young people's behaviour and have had to resort to excluding young people more than we had hoped.
-We have decided to send staff on some specialist training in managing challenging behaviour.
+Staff found it particularly hard to deal with some of the young people's behaviour and have had to resort to excluding young people more than we had hoped.